Gideon-Stein/TBQN/README.md

  ## Authors

-* **Gideon Stein** - *Initial work* - [PurpleBooth](https://github.com/Gideon-Stein)
+* **Gideon Stein** - *Initial work* - [Github](https://github.com/Gideon-Stein)

 ## Comments

-* I am currently working on an PPO version which is not finnished yet.
+* I am currently working on an PPO version which is not finished yet.
 Therefore, PPO named files are not finalized neither complete.
 They should be ignored.